nelaturuk/BCDV-4033/jenkins/demo.md

 # Testing in Jenkins

-- Install Ant to test using Jenkins.
+- Install Node JS and Jest plugin using Jenkins.
-- Create JOb for using ANt
+- Create JOb for testing Lab 1 repo project

 **Lab 2 - Test your Lab 1 Repo  by adding Job for testing in Jenkins.**